adamnemecek/SwiftMIDI/README.md

 These functions are needed when iterating over the packets in a packetList without copying the packet.
 MIDIPacketNext from the CoreMIDI API works with pointer-offsets.
-The next packet must follow the current packet in the same memory block.
-- see MIDIPacketList.swift for a use of these function
+The next packet must follow the current packet in the same memory block. see MIDIPacketList.swift for a use of these functions

 ### PacketListInit, PacketListAdd